Get Answers to These FAQs We Hear the Most

 If you think that Carpal Tunnel Syndrome is related to your work duties, you must report the injury to your employer within 90 days.
 More specifically, you only have 90 days from the time you first believe your pain to be work- related to report the pain/injury to a supervisor.
 If you do not meet this notice requirement, you cannot receive workers’ compensation benefits even if a doctor relates CTS to your work duties.

-Unlike the insurance company – or even the doctor – my firm is here to help you recover workers’ compensation benefits for Carpal Tunnel Syndrome.
+If you are facing resistance from your employer about your workers comp claim, my firm is here to help you recover workers’ compensation benefits for Carpal Tunnel Syndrome.
 Be it a free consultation, a free copy of my books, or representing your interests and protecting your rights, please know that if you have questions, I am here to answer them.
-Email or call me today at (803) 790-2800.
+Call me today at (803) 790-2800 or contact us using the live chat box below.
 While our office is in Columbia, South Carolina, we handle workers’ compensation cases across the state.

 Do I Continue to Receive My SC Workers' Comp Check After the Doctor Releases Me to Light Duty?

 When a doctor releases an injured worker in South Carolina to light duty, the employer is given the opportunity to accommodate the physical restrictions.
 However, if the employer cannot offer light duty work within the prescribed restrictions, the employee will continue receiving a weekly workers' compensation check.

 For instance, if you underwent shoulder surgery and have been released to light duty with a restriction of no lifting greater than 5 pounds, your employer may either provide light duty work or allow you to continue receiving a weekly check.